Annealing glasses by cyclic shear deformation: Results

-We carry out a series of simulations for different shear amplitudes at a fixed shear rate and a fixed temperature to find out the amplitude dependence of the $IS$ energy, which we report stroboscopically (at the end of each cycle) unless otherwise noted.
-The energies of IS ($e_{IS}$), at temperature $T=0.3$ and strain rate $\dot\gamma=10^{-5}$, are shown in Fig. \ref{fig:amp}.
+To find out the amplitude dependence of the $IS$ energy (which we report stroboscopically, {\it i. e.}, at the end of each cycle, unless otherwise noted), we show in Fig. \ref{fig:amp} the $IS$ energies ($e_{IS}$), for temperature $T=0.3$ and strain rate $\dot\gamma=10^{-5}$.
 Fig. \ref{fig:amp} (a) shows that with the increase in strain amplitude the system descends towards lower energy minima, up to a particular amplitude, whereas for larger amplitudes the energies begin to increase.
-Fig. \ref{fig:amp} (b) shows the asymptomatic values of the IS energies as a function of strain amplitude, with $\gamma_{max}=0.035$ generating the lowest energy configurations.
-The IS energies are fitted to a stretched exponential function of the form $e_{IS}(t)=(e_{IS}(0)-e_{IS}(\infty))exp(-({t}/{\tau})^{\beta})+e_{IS}(\infty)$ in order to compare energy values for a given long time for the different cases, though we do not attempt to analyse the precise functional form of the time dependence in this work.
-It is appealing to consider functional forms studied in the context of aging in glasses \cite{McKenna2003d} and granular compaction \cite{PhysRevE.51.3957,Nowak1998e,PhysRevLett.82.916}, which we leave for future work.
-As shown in the Supplemental Material (SM), the minimum of $e_{IS}$ during a cycle shifts to finite strain values and the stress-strain loops acquire finite area, above $\gamma_{max}=0.035$.
-Based on the analysis in \cite{leishangthem2017yielding} we identify $\gamma_{max}=0.035$ to be the yield strain $\gamma_y$, within the precision of our sampling of strain amplitudes.
-Corresponding data for other cases are presented in the SM.
-We consider next the effect of strain rate and temperature to find optimal parameters to access low energy states in an efficient manner.
+Fig. \ref{fig:amp} (b) shows the values of the $IS$ energies at a large time of $t \sim 10^{7}$, as a function of strain amplitude $\gamma_{max}$, with $\gamma_{max}=0.035$ generating the lowest energy configurations.
+As shown in the Appendix, Fig. A1, $\gamma_{max}=0.035$ displays characteristics of the yield strain amplitude observed earlier in AQS simulations\cite{leishangthem2017yielding} and we henceforth refer to the $\gamma_{max}$ value displaying the lowest energies as the yield amplitude.
+Corresponding data for other cases are presented in the Appendix.
+We note that the decrease of energies is generally logarithmic, a feature observed in aging systems, granular compaction, {\it etc.} \cite{McKenna2003d,knight1995density,PhysRevLett.82.916,Bandi_2018}.